-Michigan commission eyes gun ban inside capitol building
+Michigan commission eyeing gun ban inside capitol building delays decision

 Democratic legislators have requested immediate action to ban guns.
 Senate Majority Leader Mike Shirkey urged the panel to meet with legislative leaders, state police, and House and Senate sergeants to “discuss the best policy going forward.”

-House Minority Leader Christine Greig, a Democrat, said she was “appalled” by the commission’s decision to “shirk their responsibility to make a decision regarding the safety of legislators, staff and members of the public on Capitol grounds. … With very real threats of the continued presence of assault-style weapons at future meetings of the Legislature, and numerous and many specific threats of violence against legislators and statewide officials, this matter is not resolved.”
+House Minority Leader Christine Greig, a Democrat, said she was “appalled” by the commission’s decision to “shirk their responsibility … regarding the safety of legislators, staff and members of the public on Capitol grounds. … With very real threats of the continued presence of assault-style weapons at future meetings of the Legislature, and numerous and many specific threats of violence against legislators and statewide officials, this matter is not resolved.”

 Thursday’s “Judgment Day” rally is being organized by Michigan United for Liberty, which recently sued to challenge Whitmer’s stay-at-home orders and other directives.
 The nonprofit group said on social media Monday that Facebook removed its private group on Sunday.